-Major barriers to passage were found in only two HUCs (Russian and Tomales-Drake Bay) and did not affect large portions of suitable habitat in the watersheds, except for the relatively small Lagunitas drainage within the Tomales-Drake Bay HUC.
-In the Russian River two large dams have blocked substantial reaches on the East Fork Russian River (Coyote Valley Dam, Lake Mendocino) and on Dry Creek (Warm Springs Dam, Sonoma Lake).
-However, in both cases upstream habitat may have been seasonally limited in the past due to dry late-summer conditions.
-The East Fork Russian River now receives continuous flow from the Potter Valley Diversion (Van Arsdale Dam on the Eel River).
+Major barriers to passage were found in only two HUCs (Russian and Tomales-Drake Bay) and did not affect large portions of suitable habitat in the watersheds.
+In the Russian River two large dams have blocked substantial reaches: on the East Fork Russian River (Coyote Valley Dam, Lake Mendocino) and on Dry Creek (Warm Springs Dam, Sonoma Lake).
+However, in both cases upstream habitat may have been seasonally limited in the past due to dry late summer conditions.
+The East Fork Russian River now receives continuous flow from the Potter Valley Diversion (Cape Horn Dam on the Eel River).
 Releases from Sonoma Lake provide summer flow in the reaches of Dry Creek below the dam.
+The Wohler Dam lower in the system has a new fishway.
 A number of summer dams form additional barriers on the mainstem Russian River, likely blocking or impeding movement of adults from May through September.